sirvkrm/codex-vkrm/README.md

 ## About

-This repository packages the upstream OpenAI Codex Rust CLI for Android Termux.
+This repository is a fork of [OpenAI Codex](https://github.com/openai/codex) packaged specifically for Android Termux.

 GitHub: https://github.com/sirvkrm/codex-vkrm

-It is a Termux-focused wrapper:
+It is designed for Termux, not desktop Linux distributions, and currently ships:

 - Android only
+- `arm64`
-- `arm64` and `armv7` supported
+- `armv7`
+- `x86_64`
+- `x86`
 - minimal compatibility patches only
 - no deliberate behavior changes beyond making it run on Termux

+This packaging work is community-maintained and is inspired by [DioNanos](https://github.com/DioNanos), whose earlier Termux-focused distribution helped prove out the approach.

 ## Install